abinit/abinit/doc/tutorial/eph4zpr.md

  Cannot find eph_ngqpt_fine q-points in DVDB --> Activating Fourier interpolation.
 ```

-In this case we are running in sequential but things will change if we use more than one CPU.
+In this case we are running in sequential but the output will change if we use more than one CPU.

-Finally we have the section with the QP results for each $\kk$-point and spin:
+Finally we have the section with the QP results for each spin, $\kk$-point and temperature:

 ```md
 ================================================================================